lmstewart88/python-actions-lab/README.md

 When you're ready commit your changes just as before.
 This will trigger a new run where your Python app will be deployed.

-## Check that your application has deployed correctly
+## Check the application has deployed correctly

 Just as we did in the 'Check Workflow and Web App Status' section, you should now check the status of your run and review any errors.
 Feel free to do that now and see if you can also identify the extra jobs we added.